-The Admissions Office is responsible for conducting tours of the campus as well as providing information to prospective students.
-Campus visits may be scheduled by contacting the Admissions Office.
+The Student Development Office is responsible for conducting tours of the campus as well as providing information to prospective students.
+Campus visits may be scheduled by calling the "Campus Tour Line" at 353-3267.

 CLASS ORGANIZATIONS

 Each year, freshman and sophomore classes organize through the election of class officers.
 Class organizations are under the sponsorship of the Student Government Association and the election of class officers occurs after the first four weeks of the fall semester.